 If you have an underlying health condition, it is wise to talk to your doctor before starting or modifying your exercise routine.
 If you have allergies or breathing problems, it is recommended to keep an eye on air quality and find alternative places where you can walk, such as a mall or gym, when the air outside is bad.

-Walking is a simple way to reap many health benefits.
+Walking is a simple way to reap many health benefits and feel great.
 It can improve our health on many levels: physically, mentally, emotionally, and socially.
 As the sun begins to shine and the weather starts to warm up, it is the perfect time to lace up those walking shoes and walk your way to better health.